OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 In other words, testing is all about **discovering defects** (a.k.a., bugs), that is, showing that a piece of software fails somehow.

-As a result, Glenford Myers (the author th classic book *The Art of Software Testing*) says that a **successful test** is one that **does** reveal a defect.
+As a result, Glenford Myers (author of the classic book *The Art of Software Testing*) says that a **successful test** is one that **does** reveal a defect.
 Such a test conclusively proves there is a bug.
 In contrast, if we run a test and the software